14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 AeroPress just requires hot water, coffee, and your hands to make a delicious cup of espresso-like brew.

-It’s one of the most low-impact coffee makers with a small footprint, which is why it’s an eco-friendly camping gear staple.
+It’s one of the most low-impact small coffee makers with an equally small footprint, which is why it’s an eco-friendly camping gear staple.

 It doesn’t require electricity and there are replacement parts available for all components.